maaginen/Pizza_Weather/README.md

 # Pizza_Weather
+Java web-based application that displays the current weather for the following cities super-imposed on a map of BC.

 # Description
 Web-based application that displays the current weather for the following cities super-imposed on a map of BC: